 Roxanne Williams: Back in October, you guys secured $9 million in Series A funding led by ConnectWise.
 What have these funds meant for the company, and how have they been used?

 Aharon Chernin: It’s not as straightforward as it sounds.
 We raised the Series A, but before that, we were investor shopping.
 We had multiple investment opportunities and ConnectWise came in and did a really good job selling themselves and selling their market.
-We were able to select them over all other potential investors because they really were the best.
+Indeed, we were able to select them over all other potential investors because they really were the best.
 We also liked that they’re local.
 The main office that I go visit Arnie and crew at is maybe 10-15 minutes or so from our office, which is really nice.
-You’ll see ConnectWise people here, and you’ll see Perch people at ConnectWise because we’re so close.
+You’ll see ConnectWise people here, and you’ll see Perch Security people at ConnectWise because we’re so close.

 We’re using the investment money to focus more on their customer type.
 Prior to their investment, we were selling directly to banks and healthcare providers and utilities – and with ConnectWise, they focus on IT Managed Services Providers, who then in turn sell to the same types of clients.
 It has allowed us to focus our business on the MSPs, which is building features that they like, which also means ConnectWise integration.
 So, a lot of the investment money, we’re using to further our ConnectWise integration into their products and to focus on the IT MSP customers that they have.